sidksingh/ravibansal.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'M. S. Islam, S. Mandal and S. K. Singh, "A programmable sustaining amplifier for reconfigurable MEMS-referenced oscillators," 2017 IEEE 60th International Midwest Symposium on Circuits and Systems (MWSCAS), Boston, MA, 2017, pp. 41-44.'
 ---

+We are currently working on a journal publication towards this project which wil be submitted to IEEE Transactions on Circuits and Systems in December 2017.
+The paper will present extensive results of our chip integrated with polysilicon MEMS devices.

 [Download paper here](sidksingh.github.io/files/MWSCAS_2017.pdf)